 Structure and Scope

-The Ladies North Houston USTA Grievance Committee is a volunteer body comprised of individuals not employed by, or financially affiliated with, the USTA.
+The NoHo USTA Grievance Committee is a volunteer body comprised of individuals not employed by, or financially affiliated with NoHo USTA or the USTA.
 The Committee undertakes its role seriously, and considers each case carefully.

-In part, the structure and some procedural elements of the Grievance Committee are governed by the USTA Constitution and Bylaws, the USTA Friend at Court, USTA League Regulations, and the USTA Texas Section Operating Procedures.
+In part, the structure and some procedural elements of the Grievance Committee are governed by the USTA Constitution and Bylaws, the USTA Friend at Court, USTA League Regulations, the USTA Texas Section Operating Procedures and the NoHo Local League Regulations.
 The Committee has a significant degree of operational autonomy beyond those policies and guidelines to manage grievances filed in the North Houston area.

-The Ladies North Houston USTA Grievance Committee is responsible for investigating and deciding matters related to:
+The NoHo USTA Grievance Committee is responsible for investigating and deciding matters related to:

 For eligibility matters of simple fact (e.g., age, USTA membership, TennisLink registration) the Local League Coordinator may declare a player ineligible and disqualify that player without filing a grievance.
 Further, the Local League Coordinator may accept or reject any individual's nomination to act as a league team captain.